1. Your existing unverified agent

 An open-source Rust daemon that runs alongside your agent.
 It issues cryptographic mandates (work permits) for each action, binding intent to context with tamper-proof signatures.

-Captures deterministic DOM state using ML-ranked pruning that removes 95%+ of HTML noise.
-Enables 3B local models to complete complex browser tasks.
+Captures deterministic DOM state using ML-ranked pruning that removes 95%+ of HTML noise—so you send far fewer tokens to the LLM for the same browser task.
+Python & TypeScript SDKs for in-browser agents today.

 Featured on Hacker News →